Sutton, West Sussex

 The parish has a land area of 920 hectares (2272 acres).
 In the 2001 census 192 people lived in 83 households, of whom 83 were economically active.
 The 2011 Census population included the village of Barlavington and hamlet of Codmore Hill.

-The village has an Anglican church, St John the Baptist, and one pub, the White Horse.
+The village has an Anglican church dedicated to St John the Baptist, and a pub, the White Horse.

 Landmarks

 Lords Piece at Coates is a Site of Special Scientific Interest within the parish which at one time contained the entire known remaining British population of the field cricket Gryllus campestris.
 Coates Castle is within the neighbouring parish of Fittleworth.